 If you are 62 or older and need to borrow money, leveraging your home’s equity through a reverse mortgage or reverse mortgage loan is an option.
-At Imperial Mortgage, we believe in looking carefully at our clients’ financial and life situation and recommending the best options, and carefully explaining the advantages and disadvantages for the most informed decision.
+At Imperial Mortgage, we believe in looking carefully at our clients’ financial and life situation!
+We focus on recommending the best options for you.
+Additionally, we carefully explain the advantages and disadvantages for the most informed decision.

-Reverse mortgages can be a great solution for someone who needs long-term, steady source of income.
-But reverse mortgages are not suitable for everyone.
-Let’s look at the reverse mortgage pros and cons so you can see how Imperial Mortgage works with you to educate and empower you to make smart financial decisions.
+This can be a great solution for someone who needs long-term, steady source of income.
+Conversely, reverse mortgages are not suitable for everyone.
+Let’s look at the pros and cons so you can see how Imperial Mortgage works with you.
+It is our goal to educate and empower you to make smart financial decisions.

 There are two main types of reverse mortgages for seniors age 62 and older.
 A traditional reverse mortgage lends the value of the home’s equity, in monthly payments, to the borrower.
 The mortgage is repaid when the home is vacated by the borrower or sold.
 Reverse mortgage loans allow homeowners to convert home equity to cash with no monthly mortgage payment.
-In the case of a reverse mortgage loan, the cash is paid lump sum, not as monthly payments.
+In this case, the cash is paid lump sum, not as monthly payments.